barbalet/milsim-pony/ROADMAP.md

 - Black Mountain, Belconnen, Woden, the central basin, and the east approach connect into one coherent review route.
 - The street-atlas layer, scoped review flow, and future combat lanes all agree on district names, road anchors, and capture viewpoints.
 - Review builds include evidence packs that compare in-game results against source references.
+- Every shipped scene drawable in the review build has a texture assignment backed by Canberra-sourced imagery stored and documented under `MilsimPonyGame/Assets/Textures/`.

 ## Workstream Division